 Mortgage credit has expanded in eight of the last nine months.
 This is certainly good news for borrowers.

-In order to put this figure in historical context, back in 2011, availability fell from 110 to below 100 from July 2011 to December 2011.
-It hovered at low levels for months thereafter.
+To put this figure in historical context, back in 2011, availability fell from 110 to below 100 from July 2011 to December 2011.
+It hovered at low levels for months after that.

 Breaking down loans